melissaflores417/DevOps-FinalProject/README.md

 The project demonstrates unit testing of the function within the hand class as well integration testing to test the interaction between functions from the hand class and the player class.

-For automated tests, build and deployment, I utilized Github actions and Azure Web Apps deployment action.
+For automated tests, build and deployment, I utilized Github actions and Docker.

 To run the program:
 python3 poker_game.py